ra2302/THM_Notes/Metasploit Room.md

 *  Load - Used to load the module
 *  Hosts - To view hosts saved in DB
 *  Services - To view services saved in DB with respect to hosts
+*  Vulns - To view discovered vulnerabilities from the DB with respect to hosts

 **Modules**
 Metasploit have 6 core modules -